Internet censorship in Russia: Internet in 2004–2012

-Following his visit to Russia in 2004, Álvaro Gil-Robles, then Commissioner for Human Rights of Council of Europe, noted the high quality of news and reaction speed of Russia's Internet media.
-Virtually all the main newspapers were available online, some even opting for Web as a sole information outlet.
-Russia's press agencies (including the most important Ria-Novosti and Itar-Tass) were also well represented in the Web.
+Following his visit to Russia in 2004, Álvaro Gil-Robles, then Commissioner for Human Rights of the Council of Europe, noted the high quality of news and reaction speed of Russia's Internet media.
+Virtually all the main newspapers were available online, some even opting for the Web as their sole information outlet.
+Russia's press agencies (including the most important Ria-Novosti and Itar-Tass) were also well represented on the Web.

-In April 2008 Agence France-Presse noted that, "The Internet is the freest area of the media in Russia, where almost all television and many newspapers are under formal or unofficial government control".
+In April 2008, Agence France-Presse noted that "The Internet is the freest area of the media in Russia, where almost all television and many newspapers are under formal or unofficial government control."

 As reported by Kirill Pankratov in April 2009 in The Moscow Times:

 Even discounting the chaotic nature of the web, there is plenty of Russian-language material on political and social issues that is well-written and represents a wide range of views.
 This does not mean, though, that most Russians are well-informed of the important political and social issues of today.
 But this is largely a matter of personal choice, not government restrictions.
 If somebody is too lazy to make just a few clicks to read and become aware of various issues and points of view, maybe he deserves to be fed bland, one-sided government propaganda.

 In a November 2009 address to the Federal Assembly, then President of Russia Dmitry Medvedev acknowledged that Russia was ranked only as the world's 63rd country based on estimates of the level of communications infrastructure development.
-He stressed the necessity to provide broadband Internet access to the whole Russian territory in five years, and to manage the transition to digital TV, as well as the 4G of cellular wireless standards.
+He stressed the necessity to provide broadband Internet access to the whole Russian territory in five years and to manage the transition to digital TV, as well as the 4G of cellular wireless standards.

-In 2010 OpenNet Initiative noted, that while "the absence of overt state-mandated Internet filtering in Russia has led some observers to conclude that the Russian Internet represents an open and uncontested space", the government had a consistent, strategic approach to taking control over the information in electronic media.
-2007 cyberattacks on Estonia and cyberattacks during the Russo-Georgian War (2008) may have been "an indication of the government’s active interest in mobilizing and shaping activities in Russian cyberspace".
+In 2010, OpenNet Initiative noted that while "the absence of overt state-mandated Internet filtering in Russia has led some observers to conclude that the Russian Internet represents an open and uncontested space," the government had a consistent, strategic approach to taking control over the information in electronic media.
+2007 cyberattacks on Estonia and cyberattacks during the Russo-Georgian War (2008) may have been "an indication of the government's active interest in mobilizing and shaping activities in Russian cyberspace."